flexera-public/cmdb/README.md

 ## Create CMDB Data Files

 The shim looks in two locations to find data files.
 In order of precedence:

-1. `/var/lib/cmdb` -- typically used at deployment time
+  1. `/var/lib/cmdb` -- typically at deployment time
   2. `~/.cmdb` -- useful for developers when testing the app

 The base name (minus extension) of each file is important; it determines the top-level name of the keys in that file and it *must be unique* across all of the directories.
 For instance,